 Once you master the classics, get creative!
 Here are some beloved variations:

-- Revueltas: The ultimate combo!
-Mix cheese, refried beans, and chicharrón together for the most popular filling
+- Revueltas: Mix cheese, refried beans, and chicharrón together for the most popular filling

-- Pupusas de Ayote (Squash): A sweet and savory filling made with mashed squash and cheese
+- Pupusas de Ayote (Squash): Mashed squash and cheese

-- Pupusas de Loroco: A truly authentic taste!
-Loroco is a flavorful edible flower bud from Central America.
-Use it with cheese
+- Pupusas de Loroco: Loroco flower buds with cheese

-- Spinach and Mushroom: A delicious and earthy vegetarian option
+- Spinach and Mushroom: A delicious, earthy vegetarian option

 Are Pupusas Healthy?
 A Detailed Nutrition and Dietary Guide